What happens if my child is learning at home?

 Nursery and Reception

-Children in our Nursery and Reception will be set learning activities by their class teachers via our Instagram sites.
+Children in our Nursery and Reception will be set learning activities by their class teachers via Microsoft Teams and our Instagram sites.
 Links to these will be posted on our year groups noticeboards.
+There will also be live phonics teaching, Storytime and in Reception weekly group video calls via Microsoft Teams.

 Years 1 to 6

 Microsoft Teams is our chosen digital education platform.
-Over the coming weeks and months children will become familiar with Microsoft Teams as their teacher begins to use it as a tool in the classroom.
 Teachers will use Microsoft Teams to:

 - set work matched to the learning that is happening in class;